What is Data Protection?

 So what is personal data?

-Personal data is information which can be used to identify you, such as your name, address, date of birth, unique identifiers (i.e. National Insurance number) and any other information which can identify a living individual.
+Personal data is information which can be used to identify you, such as your name, address, date of birth, unique identifiers (for example, National Insurance number) and any other information which can identify a living individual.
 More sensitive types of data, known as "special category data" include information about race or ethnic origin, political opinions, religious beliefs, trade union membership, health or sex life.

 Data protection legislation provides certain rights to individuals.
 Some of these are: